 This unique perspective may have been shared with the Zodiac Killer.

-In his follow up S.L.A Letter, just over two weeks later, he again emphasizes the word "kill", as a possible hint to the previous correspondence.
+In his follow up S.L.A letter, postmarked February 3rd 1974, he again emphasizes the word "kill", as a possible hint to the previous correspondence.
 Note the similarity of the letter K and its apparent detachment.
 The Zodiac was widely believed to have an affinity towards The Mikado, a two part comic opera by Gilbert and Sullivan, which opened to the public on March 14th 1885, and was hugely successful running for 672 performances at the Savoy Theatre in London.
 The similarities can again be seen with the Asian style K. (see Mikado attachment above).

 Donald Lee Bujok's early life was beset with problems.
 He suffered from a bi-polar disorder, a form of depression punctuated by mood swings, along with a speech impediment to which in later years he gained some control over by speaking in a slow calculated tone, resulting in the young Bujok being bullied by